mtik00/free-game-notifier/README.md

     or remote URL.
 *   `--webhook <URL>` : The URL of the Slack webhook to which to send the message.
 *   `--verbose` : Enables more debug output; `--debug` is implied.
+*   `--cache-path` : The path to a JSON file to store the cached messages.

 ### Environment Variables